MicrosoftDocs/dynamics365smb-docs/financials/finance-payment-tolerance-and-payment-discount-tolerance.md

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **General Posting Setup**, and then choose the related link.
 2. In the **General Posting Setup** window, set up a debit and a credit sales payment tolerance account and a debit and a credit purchase payment tolerance account.
 3. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Customer Posting Groups**, and then choose the related link.
 4. In the **Customer Posting Groups** window, set up a debit and a credit payment tolerance account.
-For more information, see ### [Setting Up Posting Groups](finance-posting-groups.md).
+For more information, see [Setting Up Posting Groups](finance-posting-groups.md).
 5. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Vendor Posting Setup**, and then choose the related link.
 6. In the **Vendor Posting Groups** window, set up a debit and a credit payment tolerance account.
 7. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **General Ledger Setup**, and then choose the related link.
 8. Open the **General Ledger Setup** window.
 9. On the **Application** FastTab, fill in the **Pmt.
 Disc.
 Tolerance Posting**, **Payment Discount Grace Period** and **Payment Tolerance Posting** fields.
 10. Choose the **Change Payment Tolerance** action.
-11. To run the **Change Payment Tolerance** batch job, fill in the **Payment Tolerance %** and **Max Payment Tolerance Amount** fields, and then choose the **OK** button.
+11. In the **Change Payment Tolerance** window, fill in the **Payment Tolerance %** and **Max Payment Tolerance Amount** fields, and then choose the **OK** button.

 > [!IMPORTANT]
 >  You have now set up tolerance for local currency only.
 If you want [!INCLUDE[d365fin](includes/d365fin_md.md)] to handle tolerance on payments, credit memos, and refunds in a foreign currency, you must run the **Change Payment Tolerance** batch job with a value in the **Currency Code** field.

 > [!NOTE]
+>  If you want to get a payment tolerance warning every time that you post an application in the tolerance, you must activate the payment tolerance warning.
+For more information, see the "To enable or disable payment tolerance warning" section.
+>
 >  To deactivate tolerance for a customer or vendor, you must block tolerances on the relevant customer or vendor card.
 For more information, see the "To block payment tolerance for customers" section.
->
->  If you want to get a payment tolerance warning every time that you post an application in the tolerance, you must activate the payment tolerance warning.
-For more information, see the "To enable or disable payment tolerance warning" section.
 >
 >  When you set up tolerance, [!INCLUDE[d365fin](includes/d365fin_md.md)] also checks if there are any open entries and calculates the tolerance for these entries.